Bluff Trail Guide

 Site 13 (Armadillo burrows)

 The nine-banded armadillo (Spanish for “little armored one”) are covered in a hard armored shell, have a pig-like snout, are mostly nocturnal, and enjoy dense, shady habitats with lots of tree cover.
-Just one of these animals can have many burrows, which can get up 7-8 inches in diameter and 15 feet long.
+Just one of these animals can have many burrows, which can be 7-8 inches in diameter and 15 feet long.

 Spotting an armadillo in the daytime can be especially challenging, since these little critters tend to be most active at night.